Sebastian7ML/Avionautas/README.md

    Visit [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal).

 ## Customization
-- Add or edit characters in `src/components/characters.ts`.
+- Add or edit personnel in `src/components/characters.ts`.
-- Place new character images in `src/assets/` and update the image path in the character object.
+- Place new profile images in `src/assets/` and update the image path in the personnel object.
 - Adjust styles in `CharacterList.css` and `SearchBar.css` as needed.

 ## License